johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.5 Short- and Soft-Field Takeoffs and Landings.md

 ### Lesson Elements
 Overview of short- and soft-field operations

-Why do we do these?
+- When would we use these?
+- What if a field is both short and soft?

 #### Short-Field
 1. Takeoff